-Report: US must do more as worsening climate fuels migration
+US outlines response as climate change drives migration

 Biden in February ordered his national security adviser to conduct the months-long study that included looking at the “options for protection and resettlement of individuals displaced directly or indirectly from climate change.”

-As part of the push Thursday, the administration also is releasing the first-ever national intelligence estimate on climate change.
+As part of its push Thursday, the administration also is releasing the first national intelligence estimate on climate change.
 National intelligence estimates are benchmark documents created by U.S. intelligence agencies that are intended to inform decision-making and analysis across the government.

+The estimate found a warming planet could increase geopolitical tensions particularly as poorer countries grapple with droughts, rising seas and other effects, while they wait for richer, higher-polluting countries to change their behavior.
+Climate change will “increasingly exacerbate risks to U.S. national security interests,” according to the estimate.

+The estimate identified 11 countries of particular concern: Afghanistan, Colombia, Guatemala, Haiti, Honduras, India, Iraq, Myanmar, Nicaragua, North Korea, and Pakistan.
+It also lists two regions of concern: Central Africa and small island states in the Pacific Ocean.

 Knickmeyer and Merchant reported from Washington.
 Watson reported from San Diego.